ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 - In Unreal Engine, open Project Settings > Project > Packaging > Project, and ensure that the For Distribution checkbox is not set.
 - In the general case, you can set `android:debuggable=true` in the application manifest file.

 For the example application that you cloned earlier, the Build Variant is `debug` by default, but you can verify this by going to `Build > Select Build Variant` in Android Studio.
-Build and install the application on your device.
+Build and install this application on your device.

-You can now run Streamline, and do a [capture](https://developer.arm.com/documentation/102477/0900/Capture-a-profile?lang=en) of your application.
-This can be used to do a general performance analysis of your application, but you will add some useful information first.
+You can now run Streamline and [capture a profile](https://developer.arm.com/documentation/102477/0900/Capture-a-profile?lang=en) of your application.
+But before you do, lets add some useful annotations to your code that can help with more specific performance analysis of your application.

 ## Custom Annotations

-In Streamline it is possible to add custom annotations to the timeline view.
+In Streamline, it is possible to add custom annotations to the timeline view.
 This can be useful to mark the start and end of specific parts of your application, or to mark when a specific event occurs.
 This can help you understand the performance of your application in relation to these events.
 At the bottom of *Figure 1* above there are custom annotations to show when inference, pre-processing, and post-processing are happening.

 To add annotations, you will need to add some files into your project from the **gator** daemon that Streamline uses.
-These files are `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` available [here](https://github.com/ARM-software/gator/tree/main/annotate).
-Then you will be able to show log strings, markers, counters and Custom Activity Maps.
-If you are using the example project, create a `cpp` folder under the `app/src/main` folder, and add these files there.
+These files are named `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` and made available [here](https://github.com/ARM-software/gator/tree/main/annotate).
+Using these annotations, you will be able to show log strings, markers, counters and Custom Activity Maps.
+WIthin your example project, create a `cpp` folder under the `app/src/main` folder, and add these three files there.

 These files are written in C, so if your Android Studio project is in Java or Kotlin, you will need to add a C library to your project.
 This is slightly trickier than just adding a Java or Kotlin file, but it is not difficult.
 You can find instructions on how to do this [here](https://developer.android.com/studio/projects/add-native-code).

 Create a file in the `app/src/main/cpp/` folder under your project and name it `annotate_jni_wrapper.c`.
 This will be a wrapper around the gator daemon's functions, and will be called from your Kotlin code.
-It starts as below and continues with very similar wrapper functions for the other gator daemon functions you want.
+Copy the code below into this file.
+You can also create very similar wrapper functions for other gator daemon functions.

 ```c
 #include <jni.h>